Bartholin Gland Cysts

 Cysts may become infected, often with MRSA, and form an abscess.

-In women > 40, biopsy apparent Bartholin cysts to exclude vulvar cancer.
+In women > 40, biopsy newly developed cysts to exclude vulvar cancer or remove them.

-If women are > 40 or if cysts cause symptoms, treat surgically (eg, with catheter insertion, marsupialization, and/or excision).
+If cysts cause bothersome symptoms, treat surgically (eg, with catheter insertion, marsupialization, and/or excision).